SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 The btp CLI implementation has a client / server nature.
 The server component facilitates calls to APIs in the [Core Services for SAP BTP](https://api.sap.com/package/SAPCloudPlatformCoreServices/rest) package.
 So the btp CLI effectively gives you a comfortable way of consuming those APIs that are specifically designed to let you "manage, build, and extend the core capabilities of SAP BTP".

-During the course of this and also the subsequent two exercises you'll see that first hand, by observing that the JSON you saw in the previous exercise (emitted from `btp --format json list accounts/available-region`) is effectively the same as the output from a call to the corresponding API endpoint.
+During the course of this and also the next few exercises you'll see that first hand, by observing that the JSON you saw in the previous exercise (emitted from `btp --format json list accounts/available-region`) is effectively the same as the output from a call to the corresponding API endpoint.

 While the process of calling an API is not complicated, there are some moving parts that work together are important for us to thoroughly understand.
-We'll do that together by taking a steady journey through those moving parts, with enough time to reflect and get things straight in our minds.
+We'll do that together by taking a steady journey through those moving parts over the next few exercises, with enough time to reflect and get things straight in our minds.

-In this exercise, you'll do some preparatory work that's required.
-In the next exercise, you'll use the information gained in this exercise (mostly the CF API endpoint that you need) to obtain credentials for the call.
-And in the exercise that follows that, you'll use those credentials to make the call and then examine the output.
+* Preparation: In this exercise, you'll do some preparatory work that's required.
+* Obtain credentials: In the next exercise, you'll use the information gained in this exercise (mostly the CF API endpoint that you need) to obtain credentials for the call.
+* Make the API call: In the exercise that follows that, you'll use those credentials to make the call and then examine the output.

 Ready?